-As described in more detail below, our Compensation Committee determined to introduce performance-based equity awards into our executive compensation program in 2018.
-Under our new performance-based restricted stock unit ("PBRSU") design, 50% of each award will vest based upon our EBITDA performance over a four-year performance period ("EBITDA Units"), and the remaining 50% of each award will vest based upon our earnings per share performance over a four-year performance period ("EPS Units").
+Under our PBRSU design for 2019, 50% of each award will vest based upon our Adjusted EBITDA performance over three-year performance periods ("EBITDA Units"), and the remaining 50% of each award will vest based upon our earnings per share performance over three-year performance periods ("EPS Units").
+We believe Adjusted EBITDA and earnings per share based metrics are critical to measuring the growth in our business, and we believe that successful Adjusted EBITDA and earnings per share growth will lead to the creation of long term value for our shareholders.

 We must achieve a 10% growth rate for the threshold number of EBITDA Units and EPS Units to vest for any performance year, and the target number of EBITDA Units and EPS Units will only vest in any performance year if we are able to achieve a 20% growth rate.
 The Compensation Committee determined to move away from its historical practice of granting only time-based equity awards and introduced the PBRSUs in order to further align the interests of our executives with those of shareholders by strengthening the relationship between executive pay and our performance against two critical performance metrics that we believe will drive value creation for our shareholders.

-Introduced PBRSUs into executive compensation program in 2018, with target number of EBITDA Units and EPS Units only eligible to vest if we achieve a 20% growth rate for each performance year
+100% of long-term incentives granted in the form of PBRSUs, with target number of EBITDA Units and EPS Units only eligible to vest if we achieve a 20% growth rate for each performance year.